 FIRST ALERT FORECAST | The latest from WRDW/WAGT First Alert Meteorologist Chris Still

-Hot and dry for the weekend, Ida expected to strengthen into category 4 hurricane
+Hot and dry through Monday, Ida to hit Gulf coast as Category 4 or 5 storm Sunday.

-High pressure will center itself over Georgia-Carolina through Monday keeping rain chances very low.
-The average high temperature for this date is 92 degrees, but temperatures will be a couple degrees above average through Monday.
-Highs on Saturday will be in the mid to low 90s with very low storm chances.
-Keep your outdoor plans this weekend.
-Winds will be out of the east to southeast between 3 and 6 mph.
+High pressure will remain anchored over Georgia and the Carolinas through Monday keeping rain chances very low and temperatures quite high.
+The average high temperature for this date is 91 degrees, but temperatures will be several degrees above average through Monday.
+Highs this afternoon will be in the middle 90s with afternoon storm chances near zero.
+Winds will be out of the southeast between 3 to 7 mph.

-Morning lows Sunday will be down near 70 with the chance for patchy dense fog around sunrise.
-Highs Sunday will be in the middle 90s.
-Winds will be out of the southeast this weekend between 5-10 mph.

-Early next week looks dry with hot highs in the mid 90s Monday.
-Storms will be possible again by Tuesday into the middle of next week as Ida moves through the Southeast.
-Our impacts from Ida look minimal, but we could see a better opportunity for rain between Wednesday and Thursday of next week.
-Keep it here for updates.
+A relatively dry air mass will cool off nicely at night with overnight lows dipping into the middle to upper 60s Monday and Tuesday morning.
+Another dry day is in store Monday with hot temperatures continuing around the periphery of Ida with highs again reaching into the middle 90s.
+The ridge of high pressure that has kept us dry this weekend begins to break down Tuesday with moisture from Ida creeping into the area.
+This means slightly cooler temperatures and a better chance for a few scattered showers and thunderstorms Tuesday into Wednesday.
+A cold front passes in the wake of the remnants of Ida Thursday bringing cooler and less humid weather to the CSRA Thursday through the first half of next weekend.
+Expect highs to be in the middle to upper 80s Thursday through Saturday with overnight lows dipping into the lower and middle 60s.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.